 Good tone from the top does not mean you have an ethical culture or a shared belief of ethics and integrity!

-Culture is one of the biggest factors of how employees behave and is the foundation for the governance framework.
+Culture is one of the most significant factors of how employees behave and is the foundation for the governance framework.

-The word “culture” is mentioned 124 times in the 2017 COSO Enterprise Risk Management framework because a weak culture that allows undesired behavior to continue can lead to a variety of risks.
+The word “culture” is mentioned 124 times in the 2017 COSO Enterprise Risk Management framework because a weak culture that allows undesired behavior to continue can lead to various risks.